 George HIPPISLEY son 1 month born Clifton, Bristol

 Ellen PRITCHARD servant 23 born Oldbury, Gloucestershire

 Elizabeth CROCKER servant 18 born Bristol

 On 2nd December 1854 the Bristol Mercury reported that "the Right Hon.
-Stephen Lushington, D.C.L., Judge of the High Court of Admiralty, has appointed Robert Townsend Hippisley, of the city and council of Bristol, to be a commissioner to administer oaths in proceedings in the Court of Admiralty."
+Stephen Lushington, D.C.L., Judge of the High Court of Admiralty, has appointed Robert Townsend Hippisley, of the city and county of Bristol, to be a commissioner to administer oaths in proceedings in the Court of Admiralty."

 In 1861 Robert and his family were still living in Frederick Place:

 10 Frederick Place,

 Clifton, Bristol (1861)